This article is part of a larger series on How to Do Payroll.

 There are no state income taxes here.
-Be sure to file your federal income tax withholdings, however, which include 12.4% for Social Security (6.2% to be withheld from your employee’s paycheck and the other half from your bank account) and 2.9% for Medicare (1.45% to be withheld from your employee’s paycheck and the other half from your bank account).
+However, make sure to file your federal income tax withholdings, which include 12.4% for Social Security (6.2% to be withheld from your employee’s paycheck and the other half from your bank account) and 2.9% for Medicare (1.45% to be withheld from your employee’s paycheck and the other half from your bank account).

 The tax rates vary by your experience factor, which depends on the class of employer you are and your payroll decline over the past 12 quarters.
 There are 21 levels, ranging from 1.5% to 5.9%.
 You can see the rates on Alaska’s Dept. of Labor website and a full explanation of how the unemployment is calculated.

 Did you Know?

 When you pay SUTA, you may qualify for up to a 5.4% discount on your FUTA taxes.

 Alaska’s SUTA excludes some large, stable businesses like state and municipal governments and some nonprofits.
 Sole proprietors, partners, and LLC members are exempt from ES, but you may choose to have your excluded employees included so that they may be eligible for UI benefits.
 However, there are some rules to follow—see the Alaska Unemployment Insurance Tax Handbook for details.